If you insure your house and car, it only makes sense to invest in life insurance so that your loved ones will be taken care of after your death.

-- Variable life: Variable life insurance is less common and the most risky investment.
+- Variable life: Variable life insurance is less common and the riskiest investment.
 If you are truly interested in securing death benefits for your loved ones, a variable policy may not be the best permanent life insurance.
 Your premium is invested in options of your choice, and death benefits and cash value depend on performance.

 When you compare permanent life insurance policies, it is wise to make sure you know how your coverage, premiums and beneficiaries are affected long term.

 How to Compare Whole Life vs. Universal Life Insurance

 If you’ve ruled out any chance of variable life insurance, there are only two policies left to consider: universal and whole life insurance.
 Both types are going to provide you with life insurance coverage, but you need to set your expectations for the policies by performing a permanent life insurance comparison.

 While whole life may seem like a safer route because your rates are guaranteed, very little of your premium is invested and you cannot contribute more.
 Think about whether you may want to contribute more money to your life insurance investment.

 You may want to do so, for example, because the bigger your investment, the bigger your dividend payment.
 You can choose to use your dividend income to pay any premiums, buy extra insurance, or be re-invested.